saraabdollahi/MusQuE/README.md

 # **Event-specific Document Ranking through Multi-stage Query Expansion**

 Welcome to the GitHub repository for the paper titled 'Event-specific Document Ranking through Multi-stage Query Expansion using an Event Knowledge Graph'.
 This repository contains the implementation code for the MusQuE model and the created dataset Ms-Marco-Event.
-Please note that author names and specific details cannot be disclosed due to the anonymous submission.

 ## **Dataset: Ms-Marco-Event**